joe7575/techage/manuals/manual_ta3_EN.md

 - `pub` switch to public mode
 - `priv` switch to private mode

+In private mode, the terminal can only be used by players who can build at this location, i.e. who have protection rights.

-In the private mode, only the owner can enter commands himself or use keys.
+In public mode, all players can use the preconfigured keys.

 [ta3_terminal|image]